flyingsky/flyingsky.github.io/_posts/2024-07-13-google-top-internal-dev-tools-1.md

 ---
 layout: post
 date: 2024-07-13 10:02:38 -0700
-title: Google Top Internal Dev Tools - Section 1
+title: Google Top Internal Dev Tools - CodeSearch and Cider-V
-categories: home
+categories: home google
 ---

 I joined Google as software engineer in year 2018, about 6 years to today.
 This is the longest tenure in my career life so far.
 There are a lot of experiences I could list after these years.
 We can discuss many topics, like daily work, internal development tools, career growth, salary and compensation, etc. Today we start with some simple topics: the Google internal tools for daily work.